typelevel/cats/docs/src/main/tut/datatypes/eithert.md

 divisionProgramAsync("a", "b").value // Future(Left("a is not a number"))
 ```

-Note that since `EitherT` is a monad, monadic combinators such as `flatMap` can
+Note that when `F` is a monad, then `EitherT` will also form a monad, allowing
-be used to compose `EitherT` values.
+monadic combinators such as `flatMap` to be used in composing `EitherT` values.

 ## From `A` or `B` to `EitherT[F, A, B]`